-Focused on enabling you to understand your history and master your personal experience through development and self-discovery, Recovery House is a place to explore your vision, nurture your courage and belief and action your plan to create a rich and meaningful life.
+The Living Recovery program focuses on rebuilding and reconnecting with yourself and others.
+It is a place to explore a vision, nurture courage and belief, while actioning a plan to create a rich and meaningful life.

-This program supports a community of people exploring recovery in its many forms.
-With small group numbers, join us to actively commit to rebuilding your life; as your gifts, experiences, aspirations and choices will help shape and contribute to our community.
+Eight individuals will actively commit to rebuilding their lives in a supportive community of people exploring recovery in its many forms.
+We recognize that individual skills, experiences, and choices will help shape and contribute to the recovery community.

 Living in supported accommodation is likely to be different from the way that you have lived before.
 If you are looking at our supported accommodation services, make sure to download and read our Recovery Accommodation Information Handbook